Detention in Trucking: Why It Results in Additional Charges

-The purpose of detention is to compensate the driver and or carrier when they are held up.
+The purpose of detention in trucking is to compensate the driver and or carrier when they are held up.
 In most detention cases when the driver is set back and not loaded promptly, a snowball effect takes place.
 Examples are as follows:

 • The driver may not be able to reach the destination if there is an appointment due to hours of service rules.
 This causes added detention if the driver cannot meet his next appointment and is told to wait to get unloaded.